sahadcmd/sahadcmd/README.md

 - 👋 Hi, I’m @sahadcmd
 - 👀 I’m interested in learning new trends and techniques.
-- 🌱 I’m currently learning Btech IT in CUSAT
+- 🌱 I'm an Engineer Graduate specialised in IT.

 <!---